gregrs-uk/python-fhrs-osm/README.md

 ## Maps and statistics for Great Britain

-Please follow the link for [FHRS comparison maps and statistics for Great Britain](http://gregrs.dev.openstreetmap.org/fhrs/), kindly hosted on the OpenStreetMap dev server and updated weekly.
+Please follow the link for [FHRS comparison maps and statistics for Great Britain](http://gregrs.dev.openstreetmap.org/fhrs/), kindly hosted on the OpenStreetMap dev server and updated daily.

 ## Features
 * Download OpenStreetMap and FHRS data and parse it into a PostgreSQL/PostGIS database